eliashkan/matchit-i18n/README.md

     $ ./target/appassembler/bin/matchit-i18n-parse-incoming.bat

 Or you can just run the main method in your IDE.

+## Where do I put the old and new json files?

+New json files are put in `src/main/resources/new`.
+The old ones with which the program will compare the updated ones should go in the `src/main/resources/old` folder.

+**There should be a consensus on how and where these shall be preserved...** Maybe after processing the incoming the 'new' ones can be put in the old folder and the old ones thrown out manually by the dev.
+The date metadata can come in handy here.

 ## Where are the generated labels that I can send to helpdesk?